Agaricus pattersoniae

-Agaricus pattersoniae is an edible species of mushroom.
+Agaricus pattersoniae is a species of fungus.
 It is found in the United States, where it associates with cypress trees.
 It has been proposed for inclusion in the IUCN Red List of Threatened Species.
+It is reportedly edible.

 Taxonomy

-It was first described in the literature in 1907 by Charles Horton Peck, based on specimens found by A.M.
-Patterson, a botany student at Stanford University.
+It was first described in the literature in 1907 by Charles Horton Peck, based on specimens found by A. M. Patterson, a botany student at Stanford University.
 She found fruit bodies on Stanford campus in January, where they were growing under pine and cypress trees.
 The specific epithet was originally spelled "Pattersonae" by Peck, although this is now considered an orthographic variant.
 This species was placed in section Sanguinolenti of genus Agaricus but in the related section Nigrobrunnescentes when this is considered separate.

 Description

-The cap, 5–19 cm in diameter, is initially almost hemispherical in shape, transforming to broadly convex and finally to flattened or with edges upturned in age.
+The cap is 5–19 cm in diameter and initially almost hemispherical in shape, transforming to broadly convex and finally to flattened or with edges upturned in age.
 The cap surface is dry, with fibrils when young, but later the fibrils form large, dark brown appressed squamules (2–9 mm long by 2–5 mm broad).
 The cap color may be various shades of brown depending on the maturity of the specimen.
 The cap flesh is typically 1–3 cm thick, firm, white, and stains deep red 20–30 seconds after injury or bruising.
-The odor immediately after cutting is mild, faintly spicy, but several minutes may be described as 'fruity'.
-An edible mushroom, the taste of A. pattersoniae is described as mild, pleasant, and slightly sweet.
+The odor immediately after cutting is mild, faintly spicy, but after several minutes can be described as fruity.

 The gills are free in attachment, closely spaced, 5–15 mm broad, and marginate.
 The light-cinnamon color in young specimens turns to a dark blackish brown in age after the spores develop.
 Bruised gills stain a vinaceous (wine-colored) red.

 The stipe is usually 8–18 cm long by 2.5–4 cm thick with a bulbous shape.
 The interior is hollow, with the internal cavity being between 5 and 9 mm thick.
 The stipe context somewhat fibrous and white in color, except for the basal section which is yellowish.
 Bruising or cutting results in a red stain after a minute.
 The surface of the stipe is barely striate above the annulus, and smooth below except for fragments of the universal veil.
 During development the veils rupture and form an upper veil (partial veil), which initially hangs from the edge of the cap, and a lower veil.
 As the partial veil disintegrates, it often leaves fragments 2–3 mm in size attached to the margin.

 The spores are roughly elliptical in shape, 7–8.5 by 5.5–6.5 μm.
 The basidia, which may be 1–, 2–, 3–, or 4–spored (although usually 4–spored during active sporulation), are 26–34 by 7–11 μm, cylinder- to club-shaped, with sterigmata that are 2–3 μm long.
-Cheilocystidia are 12–32 by 6–15 μm in size, almost cylindrical or club-shaped, and may appear clumped or continuous.
+The cheilocystidia are 12–32 by 6–15 μm in size, almost cylindrical or club-shaped, and may appear clumped or continuous.